alecazam/kram/hlslparser/README.md

 * bolted on extensions with Apple, AMD, Nvidia, Intel extending language
 * has extension mechanism
 * replaced with spirv
+* horrible glGetError() requires sync of cpu/gpu
+* locked at GL4.1 on macOS - no compute

 GLSL/ES
 * even more limited GLSL
+* 3.0 on iOS, now emulated by Metal,
+* Khronos support ends at 3.1, moved to Vulkan/spirv
 * precision modifiers in ES for lowp (no support), mediump (might be fp16, fp24, fp32), highp (fp24 or fp32)
 * replaced with spriv
 * no defaults for variables
 * line directives needlessly changed from GLSL

-WebGL/ES
+GLSL/ES (WebGL)
+* imposed mobile limits on desktop - browers mostly running gpu on desktop parts, despite Apple adding ES2/3 extensions
-* versions ES2 (WebGL1), ES3 (WebGL2), ES3.1 (WebGL2.1),
+* versions ES2 (WebGL1), ES3 (WebGL2), ES3.1 (WebGL2.1)
-* Khronos support ends at 3.1, moved to Vulkan/spirv
+* lowest common denominator
+* wrote Figma using WebGL1, shaders rendering 2d vectors with Photoshop-style blend modes/masks, images
+* WebGL1 limited ES2 even more - npot 2d texture limits, no 3d textures, srgb missing for compresed texture, extension not on Safari, no fp64, no dynamic loops in shaders
-* even more limited form GLSL/ES
+* WebGL2/2.1 - limited ES3/3.1, added srgb,
 * fixed count loops, can break out of loop with uniform
 * WebGL2.1/ES3.1 can do compute, but not on Apple platforms

 WebGPU/WGSL
 * WebGPU shading language orignally meant as text form of spriv
 * full compute support
-* Now using Dart like syntax completely unlike CG origin of other languages
+* now using Dart like syntax completely unlike CG origin of other languages
-* Avoids pointers/references
+* avoids pointers/references
-* Can transpile spirv to WGSL via tint, WGSL still not in spirv-cross
+* can transpile spirv to WGSL via tint, WGSL still not in spirv-cross
+* now emualted by Metal.
+Angle emulates atop DX11 instead of GL for driver stability, might also have Vulkan backend.
+* runs all gpu code in separate process, so has to marshall all data over
+* can't map/unmap, have to upload changes to buffer/texture
+* munges up shader names and code internally into unreadable mess.

 WebGPU/WHLSL
 * WebGPU dropped language that would have been an offshoot of HLSL syntax.